TheOdinProject/curriculum/ruby_on_rails/rails_basics/routing.md

 2. Watch this [Wonderful explanation of how REST and HTTP works](https://www.youtube.com/watch?v=Q-BpqyOT3a8).
 You can follow the tutorial using `curl https://api.github.com`.
 </div>

-### Additional resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.

-* [Medium article](https://medium.com/podiihq/understanding-rails-routes-and-restful-design-a192d64cbbb5) on Rails routing.
-It covers a lot of the same things that the Rails Guides cover but with a little different tone that some people may find easier to digest.

 ### Knowledge check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.